 Our directors and executive officers may adopt written plans, known as Rule 10b5-1 plans, in which they will contract with a broker to buy or sell shares of our common stock on a periodic basis.
 Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the director or executive officer when entering into the plan, without further direction from them.
-The director or executive officer may amend a Rule 10b5-1 plan in some circumstances and may terminate a plan at any time.
+The director or executive officer may amend or terminate a Rule 10b5-1 plan in some circumstances in accordance with Rule 10b5-1.
 Our directors and executive officers also may buy or sell additional shares outside of a Rule 10b5-1 plan when they are not in possession of material nonpublic information subject to compliance with the terms of our insider trading policy and window period policy.

-Hedging Prohibition
+Hedging Prohibition\